kschoultz/automation-discovery/Project-MAAS-Lab-Build.md

           <ins>Notes and Observations</ins>
           ○ PostgreSQL: The <strong>sudo apt install -y postgresql</strong> command will likely install the latest version (in my case 15.3).

+          ○ I followed the <em>"How to initialise MAAS for a test or POC</em> section to initialize MAAS.
+            "To initialise the MAAS snap in a test/POC configuration, simply use the --help flag with <em>maas init</em> and follow the instructions."
+This produced the below output - which I followed.

+               "If you want to set up PostgreSQL for a non-production deployment on this machine, and configure it for use with MAAS, you can install the maas-test-db snap before running 'maas init':

+                    sudo snap install maas-test-db
+                    sudo maas init region+rack --database-uri maas-test-db:///

+                the following arguments are required: run_mode"

 </pre>